Course Content

 Pure Virtual Method

-The concept of virtual method stands as a cornerstone for achieving polymorphism, a fundamental principle in designing flexible and extensible software systems.
-Pure virtual methods represent a powerful extension of this concept, providing a mechanism for defining interfaces and enabling dynamic binding.
+The concept of virtual methods is key to achieving polymorphism, enabling flexible and extensible software design.
+Pure virtual methods extend this by defining interfaces and supporting dynamic binding.

 Syntax of Pure Virtual method

 , indicating no implementation.
-Nevertheless, the other rules for this method are the same as for the others.
+However, the other rules for this method are the same as for regular methods.

 class Animal { public: virtual void speak() = 0; };

-By making the method virtual, it allows each subclass to implement its unique version, capturing the individuality of each animal's noise.
-The decision to make the method pure virtual indicates that no default implementation exists, emphasizing the need for concrete implementations in derived classes.
+By making the method virtual, it allows each subclass to implement its own version, capturing the individuality of each animal's sound.
+Declaring it as pure virtual indicates that no default implementation exists, emphasizing the need for concrete implementations in derived classes.

 #include "Animal.h" int main() { // cannot declare variable 'animal' to be of abstract type Animal animal; }

-Attempt passing an object of another class to the function and check the output.
-Additionally, try to create an object of abstract class and look at the results.
+to the function and observe the output.
+Also, attempt to create an object of the abstract class

 Thanks for your feedback!